-Also known as a Gilmer belt and camshaft drive belt, the job of a timing belt is to help crankshaft turning the camshaft.
+Also known as a Gilmer belt and camshaft drive belt, the job of a timing belt is to help the crankshaft turn the camshaft.
 The rubber-made belt opens and closes engine valves with the pistons in a synchronized fashion.

-When a car has multiple belts, they are called v-belts.
-Originated from the crankshaft, they run through various components including the alternator, power steering pump, AC compressor, and water pump and supply them with power to function.
+Originating from the crankshaft, they run through various components including the alternator, power steering pump, AC compressor, and water pump, and supply them with power to function.
 These are mostly seen in older cars.

-A prolonged serpent-like belt that runs through all engine components and powers them up.
-It is the alternative of multiple v-belts in newer cars.
+A prolonged serpent-like belt runs through all engine components and powers them up.
+It is the alternative to multiple V-belts in newer cars.
 The belt is a standard in modern vehicles.

 As a single belt supplies power to almost all engine accessories, multiple components will be affected if the belt loosens or gets damaged.
 However, it is easy to replace and you have to spend on only a single belt.